howtographql/howtographql/README.md

 # How to GraphQL 🎓

-[How to GraphQL](https://www.howtographql.com) is a fullstack tutorial website to learn all around GraphQL!
+[How to GraphQL](https://www.howtographql.com) is a fullstack tutorial website to learn all about GraphQL!
 It was built by [Graphcool](https://www.graph.cool) and many amazing contributors.
 All content on the site is completely free and open-source.

 [![](http://i.imgur.com/67oYe9q.png)](https://www.howtographql.com)